xt1/Help/Introduction/NetServer configuration/Cryptography/Cryptography.md

-Date: 2016-05-10
-SortOrder: 70
+<properties date="2016-05-10"
+SortOrder="70"
+/>

 Cryptography is used for encrypting and decrypting the user sessions.
 This section consists of three Key Value pairs:

--   SymmetricKey         - Base64 encoded key-string
+* SymmetricKey         - Base64 encoded key-string
--   SymmetricIV          - Base64 encoded vector-string
+* SymmetricIV          - Base64 encoded vector-string
--   SymmetricSecret     - String value representing the user-defined secret
+* SymmetricSecret     - String value representing the user-defined secret

 The SymmetricKey and the SymmetricIV is used in the Rijndeal (System.Security.Cryptography.Rijndael) based encrypting and decrypting methods.
 The SymmetricSecret is used to compute a hash code using the SHA256Managed classes (System.Security.Cryptography.SHA256Managed).
 The key value pairs in the section are used in the NetServer session suspend and session continue mechanisms.